State of Grace (song): Music and lyrics

-"State of Grace" runs for four minutes and 55 seconds.
+"State of Grace" runs for 4 minutes and 55 seconds.
 It is an arena rock song that expands on the rock stylings of Speak Now with a production that critics described as "epic" and "massive".
 The track uses chiming, feedback-drenched guitars and pounding drums.
 In the re-recorded version, the drums are more defined.
 Swift sings loudly and with elongated syllables.
-Critics said the rock-leaning production departed from the country-pop sound of her previous albums, and cited Irish rock band U2 as a possible influence.
-According to musicologist James E. Perone, the track has a 1980s-college-rock throwback feel, a guitar sound evoking the style of U2 musician The Edge, and a melodic quality reminiscent of Australian rock band Men at Work (specifically citing their song "Who Can It Be Now?" as a reference point).
+Critics said the rock-leaning production departed from the country-pop sound of her previous albums and cited the Irish rock band U2 as a possible influence.
+According to the musicologist James E. Perone, the track has a 1980s-college-rock throwback feel, a guitar sound evoking the style of U2's the Edge, and a melodic quality reminiscent of the Australian rock band Men at Work (specifically citing their song "Who Can It Be Now?" as a reference point).
 Some journalists compared the song's style to that of U2's album The Joshua Tree (1987).